tns410/BachelorProject/README.md

-The files full_info.txt, stop_times.txt and walk_times are missing the Python -> Data Sanitization folder due to their size
+The files full_info.txt, stop_times.txt and walk_times are missing in the Python -> Data Sanitization folder due to the maximum file size limit

 Python -> Data Sanitization: Python files to sanitize the data <br/>
 <br/>